 One thing I like about apps is that they leave room to have more fun with your mobile internal communications strategy and content.
 We always say, “Your news feed should reflect your culture.”

 FOR EXAMPLE: At theEMPLOYEEapp, one of our core values is ENJOY.
 So, if our news feed was nothing but PDFs and policy updates, that would not exactly be a fun channel that employees wanted to use (although we’d still need those documents for work).
 Instead, our internal employee app is full of employee recognition, employee spotlights, in-the-news stories, our latest marketing content, etc. All that in addition to things like our KPI dashboard (we also value accountability), HR documents, and more day-to-day business updates.

 7. Ask Yourself, “Would I Click On That?”

 A natural extension of tip six is strategically thinking about post titles and captions.
-And when you’re able to be less formal and include more engaging content, you’re able to have more fun with the titles of posts.
+When you’re able to be less formal and include more engaging content, you can have more fun with post titles.

 When we do consulting sessions with our clients, we’ll ask them to think about the user experience.
 If an employee was scrolling through the news feed, would they want to click on your content?
 Unlike email, you can draw them in with content thumbnails, captions, and a title—three chances to get someone to stop scrolling.
 And while the ultimate goals of our mobile internal communications strategy isn’t just click-through rates, you have to engage employees first in order to get them to take action.

 We would be remiss if we didn’t include measurement in a blog about internal communications best practices.
 To really have a great internal communications strategy, we recommend checking analytics throughout a campaign.
 This lets you pivot if needed.

 But at the end of the campaign, also do a post-mortem on how everything performed.
 This is really how content strategy can evolve in an intentional way.
 And it works best when you combine data with qualitative feedback, so don’t forget to conduct employee surveys periodically.